You are using an outdated browser. Some features may not work correctly, and your experience will not be good. Update your browser

 Britain | London | Egypt | Cleopatra

-I'll talk about the remarkable way the ancient Egyptians created this monolith and how and why it was moved around Egypt.
-I'll then go forward 1800 years and look at why the British wanted the obelisk in London and talk of the many obstacles to achieving this.
+Hear the remarkable way the ancient Egyptians created this monolith and how and why it was moved around Egypt.
+Leaping forward 1800 years you will discover why the British wanted the obelisk in London and the many obstacles to achieving this.

-Then I'll look at how it was finally brought to London.
+Then learn of how it was finally brought to London.
 This part of the story is all about Victorian engineering and innovation, the near loss of the obelisk at sea, and the tragic death of some sailors.

-Once in London, however, nothing was straight forward.
-You'll hear about the debates over where to place it, and of a costly court case.
-These were resolved, and I'll then go on to show how it was finally raised on the Embankment - with a time-capsule buried beneath it!
+Once in London, however, nothing was straight forward including debates over where to place it and a costly court case.
+These were resolved and it was finally raised on the Embankment - with a time-capsule buried beneath it!

 Fully illustrated talk.